busterbenson/public/Codex.md

 2. Review my Lexicon
 3. Review my Beliefs
 4. Review my Personal Canon
+5. Review my Monthly Reports from the year
-5. Write a new Yearly Review and share
+6. Write a new Yearly Review and share
-6. Review items in the list to Review Every Year
+7. Review items in the list to Review Every Year

 ## Lexicon
 This is an list of ideas that have gotten hopelessly stuck in my brain.